seanleong339/tp/docs/DeveloperGuide.md

 ### EditApplicant feature

-The editapplicant mechanism is facilitated by `AddressBook`.
-EditApplicant extends Command class.
-Within the EditApplicant class, it has a nested class `EditApplicantDescriptor` that is used to store the updated Applicant details that will then be used to create a new Applicant object.
-This new Applicant object will replace the current Applicant object that is in the AddressBook.
+The `editapplicant` mechanism is facilitated by `AddressBook`. `EditApplicant` extends `Command` class.
+Within the `EditApplicant` class, it has a nested class `EditApplicantDescriptor` that is used to store the updated Applicant details that will then be used to create a new Applicant object.
+This new Applicant object will replace the current Applicant object that is in the `AddressBook`.

 When the user wants to edit an applicant, the user will input `editapplicant` along with the index number of Applicant and prefix of any attributes that the user wants to change followed by the new value of the attribute.
 The user only